OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 The available cell filters are:

 - **Polygon Filter**: Defining a filter by marking target points of a polygon in 3D view to include or exclude matching cells.
+The polygon can be defined as part of the filter or referencing a polygon defined in the [Polygons]({{< relref "polygons" >}}) collection.

 - **User Defined Filter**: Defining a filter by specifying explicit cells to include or exclude by their IJK-index.